debaedoma/weyoto-gitgpt/gpt-awareness.md

 | `list_files` | List all files in a repo |
 | `get_latest_commit` | Get latest commit message and author |

+---

+## ✅ User Registration Method

+Weyoto GitGPT uses **passwordless email authentication**.

+### 🔐 Flow:
+1. User submits their email to `/auth/request-code`
+2. A short verification code is emailed to them
+3. User submits the code to `/auth/verify-code`
+4. If successful, they are returned their API key and can start using the system

+This method is universal and lightweight.
+It works across GPT tools, frontend apps, and CLI.

+No GitHub login or password is required.
+OAuth may be added later for GitHub token management.